 TABLE OF CONTENTS

-What Is an ACH Form?
+What Is an ACH Authorization Form?

 An ACH authorization form is a legally-required agreement that is required in order to execute an ACH payment, which is a type of electronic funds transfer.
 An ACH authorization outlines payment terms between a payer and payee that occur using the ACH network.
-The ACH network allows for a type of bank-to-bank payment transfer.
+The ACH payment process allows for a type of bank-to-bank transfer.
 Your business (the payee) initiates these ACH debits after your customer (payer) gives you permission to do so.
 The benefit of ACH transfers is that your business will receive timely payments according to the terms on which both parties have agreed.
 Therefore, you don’t have to wait for the customer to initiate the payment, which is often the case.
 Recurring payments, such as monthly subscriptions, are ideal candidates for ACH payments.

 Why Is an ACH Authorization Form Important?

 Having a signed ACH form is critical to the business and the customer.
 It proves the ACH payment is legitimate.
-For example, if a customer questions a debit on their bank account, the payer’s bank will ask for a proof of authorization form from the payee.
-If a business is able to produce a valid proof of authorization form in accordance with applicable ACH rules and regulations, they’ll win the dispute.
+For example, if a customer questions a debit on their bank account, the payer’s bank will ask for a proof of authorization from the payee.
+If a business is able to produce a valid proof of authorization in accordance with applicable ACH rules and regulations, they’ll win the dispute.